braedons-cse/mySQL-with-Java-DBMS/README.md

 - Reports

 ## Status
-This is a solid class project foundation, but it still needs cleanup and a few correctness fixes before it is ready to show as a polished public portfolio project.
+This is a class final project that recieved a 98% @osu CSE 3241